MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 1. Select **Connections**, then **Add Connection**.

-1. Fill out **Connection Details** with the SQL Server name and other information.
+1. Fill out the **Connection Details** fields with the SQL Server name and other information.

     > **Note**: Enter the name of the SQL Server created previously.
 The format should be in the format of **<server>.database.windows.net**.